Grow Nature Fund launching in 2021

 The Town Council has developed a draft Neighbourhood Plan and Objective 3 purpose is:

-The following areas will be designated as local green spaces and will be protected from inappropriate development:
+Below is a bulleted list recording the areas that are designated as local green spaces and are to be protected from inappropriate development:

 - Land between Brentfield Way and Meadowcroft